 Create your own customised inspiration map

-In our case, the map we need is not a map of the outer physical world but rather a map of our own inner emotional world: a reminder of the things that will keep us grounded, focused, motivated, and aligned on the priorities that matter most to us, no matter what is happening around us.
+In our case, the map we need is not a map of our outer physical world but rather a map of our inner emotional world: it’s a reminder of the things that matter most to us, that we can use to keep us grounded, aligned, and inspired, no matter what might happen around us.

 • What you are working to create: your inspiring vision